During the summer of 2015, my wife, Chris, and I walked 500 miles across northern Spain on an ancient pilgrimage trail called the Camino de Santiago.

-This Camino blog is also a gift.
+This Camino page is a document of that journey.
+It’s also a gift.
 It’s for all the wonderful pilgrims Chris and I met and walked with.
 Thank you to everyone for your encouragement, stories, laughter, conversations, and community.
 I hope these words and photos bring back fond memories of a beautiful walk and new Camino friendships.

 Of course, if you weren’t hiking the Camino Frances, from St. Jean to Santiago between May 27th and June 30th, 2015, you’re also welcome to look around!

-It will take me awhile longer, maybe a couple of months, to finish the writing for the blog posts in the left hand columns below.
+I haven’t yet finished the writing for all the sections in the left hand columns below.
 The only one I’ve completed so far is St. Jean Pied de Port.

 But, the photo galleries (below, on the right) are updated and ready to go.
 Just click on the Photo Gallery links to view photos from each of the five weeks Chris and were hiking.
 Buen Camino!